Hi, I'm Beth and this is my partner Randy and our little dog Chachy...

 Where will your Speakeasy scarf take you?

-I handle all of the fabric cutting and back end work for our website and social pages.
-I personally source all of the fabrics we work with and each fabric is tested before we bring it online.
-Somehow in the middle of this I actually manage to sleep!
+I personally source all of the fabrics we work with and each fabric is tested before we bring it to market.
+We handle all the day to day work of Speakeasy including wholesale contracts, advertising, social media, designing, sewing, cutting and shipping and about a million other things like making lunches for our crew almost every day!
+Somehow in the middle of this we actually manage to sleep!

 But kidding aside, I wake up at 5:30am each day in order to get all of this done and this year we are looking to hire additional employees to help with cutting/shipping/events so that we can continue to grow the business.
 If you live in the Boston/Cape Cod area and are interested please drop us a line!